crowdanalyzer/terraform-aws-vpc/examples/two-single-az-2tiers-vpcs-with-vpc-peering/README.md

 3. Run `terraform init`.
 4. Run `terraform apply -target module.requester_vpc -target module.accepter_vpc`.
 5. Run `terraform apply`
-6. Upload the public key to one of the node of the two VPCs.
+6. Upload the private key to one of the node of the two VPCs.
-7. Try to ssh from one node to the other.
+7. Try to ssh from the node containing the private key to the other node using its private IP.

 --